HisRoyalRedness/ComPortCapture/README.md

 # ComPortCapture
-Capture output from a COM port, with each line timestamped It also supports output as hex
+Capture output from a COM port, with each line timestamped.
+It also supports output as hex

 # Usage